-- Unfortunately, thefts and other crime do occur even in residence halls.
+- O Unfortunately, thefts and other crime do occur even in residence halls.
 While entrances are equipped with a security system, criminals are always thinking of ways to illegally enter buildings.
-In order not to be a victim of crime, please keep yourself safe always. - O Keep your door locked when leaving your room even for a short time to take a shower or use the restroom. - O Never share the entry code for the entrance with non-residents. - O Never prop the entrance open with concrete blocks or other objects. - O Do not leave large amount of money in your room. \Thieves particularly target new residents who just moving in April. - O If you see any suspicious-looking person / article, or find your properties stolen, please report it to the police and notify the Student Residence Administration Office and the Academic Service Office you belong to.
+In order not to be a victim of crime, please keep yourself safe always. - O Package drop service is convenient, but there have been many problems reported.
+Please be careful when you use it. - Keep your door locked when leaving your room even for a short time to take a shower or use the restroom. - $\bigcirc$ Never share the entry code for the entrance with non-residents. - $\bigcirc$ Never prop the entrance open with concrete blocks or other objects. - O Do not leave large amount of money in your room. \Thieves particularly target new residents who just moving in April. - If you see any suspicious-looking person / article, or find your properties stolen, please report it to the police and notify the Student Residence Administration Office and the Academic Service Office you belong to.